kspicer80/kspicer80.github.io/content/posts/2026-06-24-tng-shakespeare.md

 ---

 [^1]: The original Shylock speech, of course, runs: "If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
 If you poison us, do we not die?
 And if you wrong us, shall we not revenge?" (*The Merchant of Venice*, III.i).
-Data's version substitutes "leak" for "bleed," which is both a joke about his android physiology and, depending on how one reads it, something considerably more than a joke, to be sure.
+Data's version substitutes "leak" for "bleed," which is obviously both a joke about his android physiology and, depending on how one reads it, something considerably more than a joke, to be sure.

-[^2]: There was one small hiccup with the scraper: chakoteya numbers its episode pages sequentially (1.htm, 2.htm, ...
+[^2]: There was one small hiccup with the scraper: the chakoteya website numbers its episode pages sequentially (1.htm, 2.htm, ...
 176.htm), and the original scraping script misread 3-digit sequential numbers like `101` as "Season 1, Episode 1" rather than "episode 101 overall."
 A quick fix script using the canonical episode list sorted everything out without requiring a re-download---skipping over two episodes with accented characters in their titles ("Déjà Q" and "Ménage à Troi") that needed a manual rename.

 [^3]: `sentence-transformers` requires PyTorch >= 2.4, which necessitated creating a dedicated conda environment (`conda create -n tng_shakespeare python=3.11`) rather than fighting with the base environment's existing PyTorch 2.2 install.